 Redeemer is a word that implies taking my place and in the dictionary the name Jesus Christ is actually the example given.
 How wonderful!
 He purchased my salvation, my deliverance from sin, and my freedom by dying on the cross for me.

-That day was my second birth, my spiritual birthday.
 There’s an old hymn by Fanny Crosby entitled, Redeemed.
 Some of its lyrics so lovely…

 Redeemed, how I love to proclaim it!